bananhdung/Iot_GreenHouse/README.md

 ---

+## 📜 License
+MIT LicenseFree to use and modify for non-commercial purposes.
+See LICENSE for details.

+## 📩 Contact
+For questions, suggestions, or support:📧 bananhdung2003@gmail.comGitHub: bananhdung

 ## 📈 System Flowchart

 Below is a flowchart illustrating the system's data flow and component interactions, rendered using Mermaid: